 - Create a new tab and click Set current to use that tab as your data destination.

 - Name your request and click Run.
 A moment later you’ll see a list of your 100 most recent WooCommerce orders in your Google Sheet:

 You can check the documentation for the full list of available API requests, but if you just want to jump in, you can play around with the URLs you enter in the API URL path field.
 Try the following (one at a time):

 - Note that WooCommerce limits the number of records returned in each request.
-By default, only 10 records will be returned unless you use the ‘per_page’ parameter as shown above (documented here).
+By default, only 10 records will be returned unless you use the ‘per_page’ parameter as shown above.

 - With API Connector you can either run these request URLs manually or loop through them automatically with pagination handling (paid feature).
 WooCommerce provides next page URLs in a Link header (documented here), so you can cycle through like this: